Changelog

 When changelog generation is enabled (the default), great-docs build will:

-The result is a fully rendered Changelog page that stays in sync with your GitHub Releases — no manual maintenance needed.
+The result is a fully rendered Changelog page that stays in sync with your GitHub Releases.
+No manual maintenance is needed, and the page is regenerated on every build.

 Prerequisites